-15 Animated Design Concepts of Mobile UI15 Animated Design Concepts of Mobile UI The set of design concepts providing practices by Tubik Studio designers in the field of interface animation.
+15 Animated Design Concepts of Mobile UI15 Animated Design Concepts of Mobile UI The set of design concepts provides practices by Tubik designers in the field of interface animation.
 Motion design for various mobile applications.

-Animation in UI is a tool of great power breathing life into the process of interaction.
-It helps user to get fast feedback, provides opportunities for fast and easy microinteractions, marks out key elements of the layout and adds engaging feeling of live and dynamic process.
-Used wisely, it is able to add more positive vibes to user experience.
-It is especially true for mobile applications which have to be organized along guidelines in terms of limited space of the screen and at the same time provide informative and functional interface.
+Animation in UI is a tool of great power, breathing life into the process of interaction.
+It helps users to get fast feedback, provides opportunities for fast and easy microinteractions, marks out key elements of the layout, and adds an engaging feeling to the live and dynamic process.
+Used wisely, it is able to add more positive vibes to the user experience.
+It is especially true for mobile applications, which have to be organized along guidelines in terms of limited space on the screen and, at the same time, provide an informative and functional interface.

-In our previous articles we have already provided ideas about the role of animation in UI design, its potential in boosting effective microinteractions and popular purposes for using animated microinteractions.
-With rapid growth of mobile devices animation got even more significant popularity and diversity, enabling fast and easy processes for touchable interfaces, especially on-the-go.
-Therefore, animation is an effective way to make the product simple, clear, bright and user-centered.
-Today we would like to support that idea with a bit of practice via the set of design concepts by Tubik studio designers.
-It includes motion design practices for animated interactions in mobile user interfaces of different kinds, stylistic choices and functionality.
+In our previous articles, we have already provided ideas about the role of animation in UI design, its potential in boosting effective microinteractions and popular purposes for using animated microinteractions.
+With the rapid growth of mobile devices, animation got even more significant popularity and diversity, enabling fast and easy processes for touchable interfaces, especially on the go.
+Therefore, the animation is an effective way to make the product simple, clear, bright, and user-centered.
+Today we would like to support that idea with a bit of practice via the set of design concepts by Tubik agency designers.
+It includes motion design practices for animated interactions in mobile user interfaces of different kinds, stylistic choices, and functionality.
 So, welcome to review!

 Animation features user interactions with a mobile application presenting social network.
 People usually want to see this sort of app fast, dynamic and clear.
 Interactions are presented here by simple motions based on colorful UI accents.
 They show the functionality of the screen and add slight lively vibes to the interface.